 Today we will be discussing about color coordination and why it's important that you get it right.

-By styling correctly, you're showing the world that you hold yourself to a high degree.
-You care about the way you present yourself and character, good manners, protocol and good form are all part of your core values.
+By styling correctly, you're showing the world that you hold yourself to a high degree, you care about the way you present yourself and that character and that good manners, protocol and good form are part of your core values.

 Women and other members of society will unconsciously pick up on this just from the way you dress.